 As an aside, there are some books that were so fundamental in shaping my view it is easy to overlook mentioning them.
 Four Arguments for the Elimination of Television by Jerry Mander is one such book.
 If you are considering going on a media diet it might be just the ticket.
 If you are concerned about the state of the “news” the classic study from 1988, which I have yet to see surpassed, comes from the left end of the political spectrum, Manufacturing Consent: The Political Economy of the Mass Media by Edward S. Herman and Noam Chomsky (movie version available).
 Both are highly recommended.
 A little study in this area and the knee-jerk response that markets just provide what the buyers want looks astonishingly naïve.

-I would be remiss not to mention the many educated people putting their knowledge of psychology to work to saturate an entire generation in realistic murder scenarios, creating for their employers the video game industry reaping profits in excesses of movies, theaters, rock concerts and all the rest.
-Yep, twitchy simulated human hunting is the number one pastime – a pure co-opting of our nervous systems ability to respond quickly to loud, flashy sensory inputs and jack the adrenal systems with a graphically detailed threat of violence.
-Does not sound quite so clever and all that when put that way does it?
+I would be remiss not to mention the many educated people putting their knowledge of psychology to work to saturate an entire generation in realistic murder scenarios, creating for their employers in the video game industry profits in excesses of movies, theaters, rock concerts and all the rest.
+Yep, twitchy, simulated human-hunting is the number one pastime – a pure co-opting of our nervous systems ability to respond quickly to loud, flashy sensory inputs and hijack the adrenal systems with a graphically detailed threat of violence.
+Does not sound quite so clever when put that way does it?

 For example, since the security of the extended family and the productive homestead have been removed as viable options for most people, the need to provide for those we love can be more readily redirected to whatever the needs of the market might be this quarter.
 There are numerous sociological studies of how the nuclear family was created in a boardroom and sold to society to produce the market required by post-war industrialism.
 By design, options to consumerism were removed.
 Just as the food industry learned how the right percentage of salt, fat and sugar can become irresistible while being nutritionally vacuous, so our general incentive system has similarly been perverted by using the same tricks; using our evolved nature’s against us.